College of Law > Law Library > About

 About the Rinn Law Library

 The primary purpose of the Vincent G. Rinn Law Library is to support the teaching and research functions of the DePaul College of Law and other DePaul University community researchers who need to use legal materials.
 The Vincent G. Rinn Law Library is located at DePaul University's downtown campus in Chicago.
-Housed within the Lewis Building on the 5th floor, you can enter the building from either Jackson Boulevard or South Wabash Avenue.
-The library occupies the 4th through 6th floors, with the entrance on the 5th floor.
-There is an internal staircase and elevators to get to the other floors.
-Although the library doors are normally closed, access is granted by swiping a current DePaul ID (issued to DePaul students, faculty, staff, alumni, and retirees) or by ringing the doorbell on the wall (for public patron / visitor access).
-Public patrons / visitors will be expected to show a valid government issued photo ID and sign-in upon entry to the law library.
-All public patrons will be expected to adhere to general library polices and procedures in addition to guidelines for public patron / visitor library usage.
+Housed within the Lewis Building at 25 E. Jackson Blvd., the library occupies the 4th through 6th floors, with the entrance on the 5th floor.
+The library doors are normally closed.
+Access is granted by swiping a current DePaul ID (issued to DePaul students, faculty, staff, alumni, and retirees) or by ringing the doorbell on the wall (for public patron / visitor access).

 Reference Librarians are available to assist patrons with finding and using materials in the law library.
 Please note that although the reference librarians will assist users who need information, a reference librarian will NOT research or interpret the law for any patron.